Forensic Community Service (FOCUS) Program

-Inpatient Forensic Services is a 30-bed unit located at Providence Care Mental Health Services.
+Inpatient Forensic Services is a 30-bed unit located at Providence Care Hospital.
 The unit accepts patients from all over Ontario almost exclusively through either judicial order (Judge's Order) or via a decision of the Ontario Review Board

 (ORB).
 The unit provides services to both men and women who have come into conflict with the criminal justice system.
 Patients admitted on a Judge's Order (Section 672 of the Canadian Criminal Code), are shorter-stay patients, typically admitted for 30-day inpatient psychiatric asssessments.
 These assessments serve to provide recommendations to the court concerning the legal issues of Fitness to Stand Trial and/or Criminal Responsibility related to pending criminal charges.
 Judicial orders may also be for psychiatric treatment, for patients who have been found unfit to stand trial.
 The unit typically provides services to 5-8 patients under Judge's Order at a given time.

 Patients admitted under an ORB detention are longer-stay patients.
 Treatment and rehabilitation services are provided with the mandate of ensuring public safety within the least onerous and least restrictive conditions, using a Recovery Model of care.
 Clinical services are provided by a full multidisciplinary team including psychiatry, nursing, social work, psychology, occupational therapy, and recreation therapy.
 As a teaching hospital, students and residents from various disciplines are also active members of the clinical team.
 The unit typically provides services to 22-25 patients who are under an ORB detention order.